department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 **Follow these 5 steps to help protect yourself and others—even if you're feeling well:**

-**1. Stay at least 6 feet away from others** (called physical distancing).
+1. **Stay at least 6 feet away from others** (called physical distancing).
-**2. Wear a cloth face cover.** Don't wear a mask that's meant for a health care worker.
+2. **Wear a cloth face cover.** Don't wear a mask that's meant for a health care worker.
 And don't put a face cover on children under 2 or anyone who can't remove the cover themselves.
-**3. Avoid anyone who appears sick.**
+3. **Avoid anyone who appears sick.**
-**4. Try to wipe down frequently touched items,** like door or shopping cart handles.
+4. **Try to wipe down frequently touched items,** like door or shopping cart handles.
-**5. Wash your hands with soap and water or use hand sanitizer** after you touch items in a store.
+5. **Wash your hands with soap and water or use hand sanitizer** after you touch items in a store.
 Avoid touching your face with unwashed hands.

 #### 35. What steps can I take to protect myself and others?